themouette/fossil-core/README.markdown

 Fossil is yet another framework built on top of [Backbone.JS](http://backbonejs.org).

-It aims at easing and speed up development of large single page modules.
+It aims at easing and speed up development of large single page applications.

 For now it relies on AMD, but it should soon be possible to use it as raw javascript.